 Limitations of the Cup and Handle Pattern

 Like any form of pattern and technical analysis, there are times when this predictor works well and other times when the forecast does not work out.
 There are situations when the reliability of the cup and handle pattern is diminished.

 The cup and handle pattern is the result of a bullish breakout.
 When the broad market is in a bullish trend, that makes the breakout a higher probability move.
 However, if the broad market is in a bearish trend, then a bullish breakout is less likely to occur.

-Bitcoin and Ethereum are the two largest cryptocurrencies, commanding approximately 60% of crypto’s total The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it....
+Bitcoin and Ethereum are the two largest cryptocurrencies, commanding approximately 60% of crypto’s total market capitalization.
 If both Bitcoin and Ethereum are in an uptrend, then the chance of a bullish breakout is higher.
 If both Bitcoin and Ethereum are in a downtrend, then a bullish breakout has a smaller chance of occurring.

 Apply the Cup and Handle Pattern to Large and Growing Cryptocurrencies